 Consumer offset is the unique and monotonically increasing integer value that uniquely identifies the position of an event record in a partition.

 When a consumer acknowledges the receiving and processing a message, it commits an offset value that is stored in the special internal topic

-- An acronym for the four basic operations that can be performed on data: Create, Read, Update, and Delete.
+- CRUD is an acronym for the four basic operations that can be performed on data: Create, Read, Update, and Delete.

 - custom connector¶

-- A connector created using Connect plugins uploaded to Confluent Cloud by users.
+- A custom connector is a connector created using Connect plugins uploaded to Confluent Cloud by users.
 This includes connector plugins that are built from scratch, modified open-source connector plugins, or third-party connector plugins.

 - data at rest¶

-- Data that is physically stored on non-volatile media (such as hard drives, solid-state drives, or other storage devices) and is not actively being transmitted or processed by a system.
+- Data at rest is data that is physically stored on non-volatile media (such as hard drives, solid-state drives, or other storage devices) and is not actively being transmitted or processed by a system.

 - data encryption key (DEK)¶

-A symmetric key that is used to encrypt and decrypt data.
+A data encryption key (DEK) is a symmetric key that is used to encrypt and decrypt data.
 The DEK is used in client-side field level encryption (CSFLE) to encrypt sensitive data.
 The DEK is itself encrypted using a key encryption key (KEK) that is only accessible to authorized users.
 The encrypted DEK and encrypted data are stored together.
 Only users with access to the KEK can decrypt the DEK and access the sensitive data.